ethereum/eth2.0-onboarding/docs/phase_0.md

     body_root: Root
 ```

+Importantly, since `hash_tree_root(signed_block.message) == hash_tree_root(signed_block_header.message)`, a single signature is valid for both data structures.
+This means `SignedBeaconBlockHeader` can be used as a proof, which reduces data size.
+For more on `hash_tree_root` see [here](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#hash_tree_root).

 #### `AttesterSlashing`

 An [`AttesterSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attesterslashing) operation is used to police potentially malicious validator attestation activity that might lead to finalizing two conflicting chains.

-Validators can be slashed if they sign two conflicting attestations -- where conflicting is defined by [`is_slashable_attestation_data`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#is_slashable_attestation_data) which checks if the attestations are slashable according to Casper FFG rules (in particular the "double" and "surround" vote conditions).
+For example, validators can be slashed if they sign two conflicting attestations -- where conflicting is defined by [`is_slashable_attestation_data`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#is_slashable_attestation_data) which checks if the attestations are slashable according to Casper FFG rules (in particular the "double" and "surround" vote conditions).

-It contains two fields:

-* `attestation_1` - The first of the two slashable attestations (in [`IndexedAttestation`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#indexedattestation) form).
-* `attestation_2` - The second of the two slashable attestations (in `IndexedAttestation` form).

->Note that we use an `IndexedAttestation`, as opposed to a bitfield based `Attestation`.
-This allows us to check if the attestations are slashable without recomputing (historical) committee indices.

 ```python
 class AttesterSlashing(Container):
     attestation_1: IndexedAttestation
     attestation_2: IndexedAttestation
 ```

+It has two fields:

+* `attestation_1` - The first of the two slashable attestations (in [`IndexedAttestation`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#indexedattestation) form).
+* `attestation_2` - The second of the two slashable attestations (in `IndexedAttestation` form).

 ```python
 class IndexedAttestation(Container):